Soft Language Prompts for Language Transfer: Limitations

 \paragraph{Other Languages.}

 In selecting appropriate languages, we were limited by the languages covered by the mT5 model.
-To select high-resource languages, we considered languages that are the most extensive in terms of available resources and are in Latin script.
-On the other hand, when selecting low-resource languages, we also considered the availability of datasets in languages other than the Latin script as well as the availability of datasets in those languages (both human-annotated and machine-translated).
+To select high-resource languages, we considered languages that are the most extensive in terms of available resources and are in different scripts, e.g., not only Latin script.
+On the other hand, when selecting mid- and low-resource languages, we also considered the availability of datasets in multiple languages from different language families as well as the availability of datasets in those languages (both human-annotated and machine-translated).

 \paragraph{Other Tasks.}